Read this article summarized with

 • Create a new document: WI-[Process-Name]-[Version].docx

-Play the video in 10–15 second segments.
-Pause after each segment and write down what happened.
+Play the video in 10 to 15 second segments.
+Pause after each one and write down what happened.

 Critical rule: write what the operator does, not what they say.

-Operators often explain while working.
-Their verbal descriptions skip steps they consider obvious, assume prior knowledge, or are simply inaccurate.
+Operators explain while working.
+Their verbal descriptions skip steps they think are obvious, assume prior knowledge, or are plain wrong.

 Wrong: